 Splunk respects the protection of internationally proclaimed human rights.
 Splunk is committed to upholding the fundamental human rights of our fellow employees, and we expect our vendors, partners and others who provide services on behalf of Splunk to adhere to the same high standards.
-This means that Splunk does not condone child or forced labor and prohibits unlawful discrimination.
+Splunk rejects all forms of child, forced, or slave labor and prohibits unlawful discrimination.

 Avoid Conflicts of Interest

 We have an obligation to always do what’s best for Splunk.
-If our private interest interferes, or appears to interfere, in any way with the interests of Splunk, that is a conflict of interest.
-We should avoid even the appearance of conflicts of interest.
+A conflict of interest can arise if our private interests interfere, or appear to interfere, in any way with the interests of Splunk.
+We should avoid even the appearance of a conflict of interest.